 The leave and licence1 of the occupier of the land is a valid defence to a charge of trespassing in the daytime in search or pursuit of game, woodcock, snipe or rabbits2 when the occupier is the person having the right to the game3, but the act must be strictly within the terms of the leave or licence4.

-When, however, the right to the game has been reserved, the holder of that right is the legal occupier for the purpose of granting leave or licence to enter in search or pursuit of game, woodcock, snipe or rabbits, and the actual
+When, however, the right to the game has been reserved, the holder of that right is the legal occupier for the purpose of granting leave or licence to enter in search

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.